christophenoel/argo-workflows/docs/design/sw_design.md

 ### Resources
 - **Requirements**: Itemize what the component needs from its environment to perform its function, excluding items that are part of the component interface.

-> NOTE: include docker dependencies, might iclude maven dependencies (libs)
+> NOTE: include docker dependencies, might include maven dependencies (libs)

 ### Data